This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 When you perform a bed transfer, you help a bedridden person move from the bed to a chair or wheelchair.
 You also may help move him or her back into bed.
 You can use the pivot transfer, scoot transfer, or slide board transfer.
 A gait belt can be used with any of these transfers.
 You can hurt a bedridden person or yourself when a bed transfer is not done correctly.

 How to prepare a person for a transfer:

-Assess the person.
-Bedridden people may range from independent (needing minimal help) to totally dependent.
-Those who are independent should be encouraged to move themselves as much as possible.
-Totally dependent people cannot move out of bed without your help.
+A bedridden person may be independent (needing minimal help) or totally dependent.
+An independent person should be encouraged to move himself as much as possible.
+A totally dependent person cannot move out of bed without your help.
 Consider the following as you plan the bed transfer:

 - Can the person help with the bed transfer?
-Assess his arm and leg strength and ability to sit or stand up.
+The person will need arm and leg strength, and be able to sit or stand up.
 Keep the person close to you during the transfer to increase stability.
-Ease him to the closest surface, such as the bed or chair, should he start to fall.
+Ease him to the closest surface, such as the bed or chair, if he starts to fall.

 - How tall and heavy is he?
 You may need to adjust the height of the equipment or get special devices for some transfers.